Secure your summer internship experience

 12:00 – 13:30

 I use most of my lunch break to go to the gym.
 Exercise is very important to me and helps keep my concentration in the afternoon.
 Many of us in the office do this and find it helps us maintain balance.
-Others choose to get lunch together and relax.
-Every month the company will order in Deliveroo for everyone to have a team lunch together on a Friday.
+Others choose to have lunch together and relax.

 13:30 – 15:00

-This is about the time that the US gets going, and so is when I start my outreach.
-I typically send ~10 emails to people of interest and take time to make sure the messages are well written and tailored to the individual.
+This is about the time that the US gets going and so is when I start my outreach.
+I’ll send emails to people of interest and take time to make sure the messages are well written and tailored to the individual.
 US client emails will often come in at this time too.

 15:00 – 18:00

-This is my preferred time to do video and phone calls.
-I have 2-3 client calls per week and the remainder are either introductory calls with people I’m trying to engage or check-ins with my network.
-After a successful call, I write a bio of the individual to share with a client, including full details of their experience and motivations to hopefully secure them an introductory meeting.
+This is my preferred time to make video and phone calls.
+I have 2-4 client calls per week and the remainder are either introductory calls with people I’m trying to engage or check-ins with my network.
+After a successful call, I write bios of the individual to share with a client, including full details of their experience and motivations to hopefully secure them an introductory meeting.

 18:00 – onwards